learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 ## Learning Goals

-* Demongrate how to navigate with Bash
+* Demonsrate how to navigate with Bash
 * Demonstrate manipulating files in the command line

 ## Introduction